 Get Help from a Columbus Immigration Attorney

-A Sam Shihab & Associates immigration attorney can answer any of your questions before you begin the immigration process.
+A Shihab Burke, LLC, Attorneys At Law immigration attorney can answer any of your questions before you begin the immigration process.
 Consulting an experienced lawyer can help you avoid immigration scams which can get you in trouble.
 Hiring a qualified criminal attorney will also help you be prepared for your defense should there be criminal indictment.

 A knowledgeable immigration attorney can also defend you against immigration fraud charges.
 The lawyer can help you avoid potential deportation, loss of your legal status, permanent inadmissibility to the U.S., and other penalties.